k-hench/arcgaz_genome/README.md

 High level commands to run specific parts of the analysis are given below.
 They correspond to different modules of the analysis distributed across various `.smk` files located under `workflow/rules`.

 Below are examples of dry-runs of the selected pipeline part.
-For an actual re-run the `-n` flag needs to be replaced, depending on the setup (s. [snakemake documentation] (https://snakemake.readthedocs.io/en/stable/executing/cli.html#useful-command-line-arguments)).
+For an actual re-run, the `-n` flag needs to be replaced depending on your computation setup (s. [snakemake documentation] (https://snakemake.readthedocs.io/en/stable/executing/cli.html#useful-command-line-arguments)).

 <br>